 What Exactly is an Air Courier?

 This concept of personally flying shipments overseas is nothing new.
-It’s known in the industry as being an “air courier” and it’s been a professional job for decades.
+It’s known in the industry as being an “air courier” and it’s been a professional job for pretty much as long as the airline industry has existed.

-In short, an air courier is a person who replaces the traditional shipping companies by delivering a package in the fastest way possible: by carrying it with them.
+In short, an air courier is a person who replaces the traditional shipping companies by delivering a package in the fastest way possible: by carrying it on their person.

 Ever since September 2001, the perception of carrying somebody else’s bag onto an airplane seems (and in most cases is) illegal.
 In fact, a lot of the previous air courier jobs that were once a big “thing” for travelers slowly died away.